Yashkashyap619/pizza_sales_analysis/README.md

 Use ODBC Connector to load the data into Power BI and explore the interactive dashboards.

 # 🖼 Screenshots
-Power BI Dashboard Highlights:
+### Power BI Dashboard Highlights:

-Revenue by Pizza Category and Size
-Orders by Hour of Day
-Top-Selling Pizzas
-Average Order Value and Key Metrics
-(Add actual screenshots here by uploading images to your GitHub repository and embedding them using Markdown.)

-Example:

-markdown
+### SQL QUERIES

+### SQL QUERY TO CREATE TABLE

-🙏 Acknowledgments
+# 🙏 Acknowledgments
-Data Source: Pizza Sales Dataset in CSV format.
+- Data Source: Pizza Sales Dataset in CSV format.
-Tools Used: MySQL for data analysis, Power BI for visualization.
+- Tools Used: MySQL for data analysis, Power BI for visualization.
-Special thanks to the community for providing resources and guidance to improve analytical workflows.
+- Special thanks to the community for providing resources and guidance to improve analytical workflows.

-Feel free to explore, give feedback, and contribute to this repository!
-If you find it useful, don’t forget to ⭐ this project!
+***Feel free to explore, give feedback, and contribute to this repository!
+If you find it useful, don’t forget to ⭐ this project!***